annotation/text-fabric/tf/docs/about/volumes.md

 ## Reflection

-Extracting a volume from a Text-Fabric work turns out to be a complex operation.
+Extracting a volume from a TF work turns out to be a complex operation.
-Can we change the data model of Text-Fabric in such a way that taking a portion becomes a triviality?
+Can we change the data model of TF in such a way that taking a portion becomes a triviality?

 Let's think about it.